nwisbeta/github.io/pages/app_design/registration.md

 Consent (if appropriate) must follow the same process as for agreeing to terms and conditions.
 NHS Wales-led Information Governance rules decide whether consent is appropriate, and whether consent is integrated or separate from normal registration.

 Do not combine the process of registration, agreeing to terms and conditions, and providing consent on the same page.
-Treat processes as separate, and present them on separate pages.
+Treat these processes as separate, and present them on individual pages.

 ### User Credentials Required for Registration